Test Chapter Whitfield’s Boots

 “Anyways, I reach out, touchin’ his shoulder all nice like.”
 He made a move as if the ghost boy was standing there.

-He paused, letting his eyes smile with the first ways of dawn.
-“The boy came up ballin’ his eyes out,” Whitfield said,” and the congregation started to shout, howler, and get into a big up roared thinkin’ he was crying because he gave his soul to the Good Lord.”
+He paused, letting his eyes smile like the first ways of dawn.
+“The boy came up ballin’ his eyes out,” Whitfield said,” and the whole congregation started to shout, howler, and get into a big up roared thinkin’ he was crying because he gave his soul to the Good Lord.”

 Whitfield learned in nodding hard as if I had asked him otherwise.
 “Which he did, he did, yes sir, sure did, but the little guy whispered to me, pastor, pastor, I peed.”